-And when it comes to exercise, Hatha yoga is the best form of it that works not only on your flexibility but also your strength.
+And when it comes to exercise, Hatha yoga is the best form of it that works not only on your flexibility but also on your strength.
 Before we learn about the best hatha yoga poses, let us first understand in detail what hatha yoga is and what is its significance.

 What is Hatha Yoga?